Wrinkles: Causes, Treatments, and Prevention

 How to Prevent Wrinkles: All Wrinkle Prevention Options

 The easiest way to fight wrinkles is to prevent them from happening in the first place.
-It is true that nothing can stop aging itself, but there are certainly everyday things you can do to make sure that you age gracefully.
-In addition, there are ways to make sure you do not add extra damage to your skin beyond the effects of the natural aging process.
+It is true that nothing can stop aging itself, but there are certain everyday things you can do to make sure that you age gracefully.
+Also, there are ways to make sure you do not add extra damage to your skin beyond the effects of the natural aging process.
 By staying hydrated and practicing good skin care habits, you can give your skin the best chance it has to stay youthful for as long as possible.

 Here are some of the ways that have been proven to prevent wrinkles from forming: